- Smaller and cheaper than the big Echo

 Should I buy the Amazon Echo Dot?

-The Echo Dot is simply a better device than the original Echo.
-It does everything its big brother does, but offers greater versatility and it costs a third of the price.
+The Amazon Echo Echo Dot is simply a better device than the standard Amazon Echo.
+It does everything its big brother does, but offers greater versatility and it costs half of the price.
 If you’re after a voice assistant to take control of your home, or even if you’re just curious to take a peek at the future of home automation, this is a no-brainer.

 That lower price also means you might consider buying several Echo Dots and, um, dot them around your home.
 Having Alexa in every room dramatically increases her usefulness, which just isn’t possible with only a single, more expensive unit in one room.